skatejs/named-slots/README.md

 - `HTMLElement` and any prototypes more specific are not polyfilled for simplicity.
 - All members which are not standardised or are listed as experimental are not included in these lists.
 - Members are only polyfilled on the specific web component unless otherwise noted.
 - Members must be overridden on the instance rather than prototype because WebKit has a bug that prevents correct descritpors from being returned using [`Object.getOwnPropertyDescriptor()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor) See https://bugs.webkit.org/show_bug.cgi?id=49739 for more info.
-We need to be able to bypass the overrides if modifying the prototypes.
-This does have performance implications but since only web component elements get these overrides, these are minimised.
-We'll be gathering some performance data on this soon.